 Podcast Music License Costs

 The typical cost to license a single song for your podcast can vary.
 Track Club gives high-volume content creators access to quality podcast music at an affordable subscription price.
-Subscriptions start at just $18 a month.
-Or, take us for a free 30-day Test Drive!
+Subscriptions start at just $12 a month.

 Tips for Choosing the Right Music for Your Podcast